Are you dealing with a persistent blank white screen on your Kindle just as you’re about to dive into your favorite novel?

 If the previous two steps didn’t do the trick, it’s time to bring out the big guns.
 Resetting your Kindle to factory settings will erase all data and settings on your device.

 So, make sure to back up any important data before proceeding.
-To reset, go to Settings > Device Options > Reset to Factory Defaults.
+Go to Settings > Device Options > Reset to Factory Defaults to reset.
 Then, try turning on your Kindle again.

 Contact Kindle Support for Further Assistance

-If none of the above steps work, don’t worry, help is at hand.
+If none of the above steps works, don’t worry; help is at hand.
 Reach out to Kindle support for further assistance.

 They’re the experts and may be able to provide you with additional troubleshooting steps or suggest a repair or replacement for your device.